dqops/dqo/docs/dqo-concepts/definition-of-data-quality-rules.md

 # Definition of a data quality rule
 Read this guide to understand what is a data quality rule in DQOps, and how it evaluates the data quality measures to detect data quality issues.

-## What are rules in DQOps?
+## What are the rules in DQOps?

 In DQOps, the data quality rule and the [data quality sensor](definition-of-data-quality-sensors.md) form the [data quality check](definition-of-data-quality-checks/index.md).

-Rule is a set of conditions against which sensor readouts are verified, described by a list of thresholds.
+The rule is a set of conditions against which sensor readouts are verified, described by a list of thresholds.
-A basic rule can simply score the most recent data quality result if the value is above or below particular value or within the expected range.
+A basic rule can simply score the most recent data quality result if the value is above or below a particular value or within the expected range.

-Rules evaluate sensors results and assigns them severity levels.
+Rules evaluate sensors' results and assign them severity levels.
 There are 3 severity levels in DQOps: warning, error and fatal